Enhanced six operations and base change theorem for higher Artin stacks: Enhanced operations for ringed topoi and schemes

-\item Consider a $2$-simplex of $\N(\Schqcsl)$ with $f$ (resp.\ $g$) flat, locally of finite presentation, and such that every geometric fiber has dimension $\leq d$ (resp.\ $\leq e$).
+of $\rN(\Schqcs_\Box)$ with $f$ (resp.\ $g$) flat, locally of finite presentation, and such that every geometric fiber has dimension $\leq d$ (resp.\ $\leq e$).
 Then $h$ is flat, locally of finite presentation, and such that every geometric fiber has dimension $\leq d+e$, and the diagram